avnet-iotconnect/avnet-iotc-mtb-xensiv-example/DEVELOPER_GUIDE.md

 The setup tool may require you to log into your Infineon account.
 - Open the Project Creator.
 - Select the *CYSBSYSKIT-DEV-01* BSP and click *Next*.
-- At the top of the window choose a path where the project will be installed.
+- At the top of the window, choose a path where the project will be installed.
 On Windows, ensure that this path is *short* starting from a root of a drive like *C:\iotc-xensiv*, or else ong paths will trigger the 256 Windows path limit and cause compiling errors.
 Refer to the [Troubleshooting](#troubleshooting) section of this document for more information.